 - Students should self-isolate if they have COVID-19 or self-quarantine if they are a close contact. - If a reported case comes from a source other than the student or Health Department, the campus administrator will contact the person identified as having COVID-19. - NOC will follow all Health Department guidelines in providing information for contact tracing to identify persons who might be infected due to close contact with the identified case.
 Close contact, as defined by CDC, is someone who was within 6 feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period.
 PLEASE NOTE: During contact tracing, the health department staff will not ask you for money, Social Security number, bank account information, salary information, or credit card numbers. - Names and contact information will be collected and tracked by the campus administrator. - Based on the contact tracing and other steps identified during the above process, the campus administrator will require students to either isolate for 10 days if tested positive for COVID-19 or quarantine for a 14-day period if student has been exposed to COVID-19 (direct contact within six feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period) before returning to class and normal activities on campus.
-Identified individuals will be required to monitor their health, wear a face covering, practice good hygiene (including washing of hands regularly), social distance, and stay in communication with the campus administrator during the isolation and/or quarantine time designated by that office. - Anytime a student is under quarantine and has had additional close contact with someone who has COVID-19, they will need to restart their quarantine. - Students who have tested positive for COVID-19 do not need to quarantine or get tested again for up to 3 months as long as they do not develop symptoms again.
-Students who
+Identified individuals will be required to monitor their health, wear a face covering, practice good hygiene (including washing of hands regularly), social distance, and stay in communication with the campus administrator during the isolation and/or quarantine time designated by that office. - Options to reduce quarantine for contacts of persons with SARS-CoV-2 Infection using symptom monitoring following CDC and public health authorities' guidelines, reducing the length of quarantine may make it easier for people to quarantine by reducing the time they cannot work.
+A shorter quarantine period also can lessen stress on the public health system, especially when new infections are rapidly rising.